 - Muscle sparing/repair after exercise

-So, once we damage muscle tissue after strength training, specific amino acids from protein are used to repair the damage.
+Once we damage muscle tissue after strength training, specific amino acids from protein are used to repair the damage.
 This results in hypertrophyMuscles get bigger because contractile components grow and the extracellular volume expands.

 More specifically, the number of myofibril proteins (actin and myosin) are increased.
-This translates to an increase in cross-sectional area.
+This translates to an increase in the cross-sectional area.
 These are the components that actually contract the muscle.

 We will not discuss satellite cells and the proliferation of muscle tissue.
 We’ll save that for another article.